Saturday, December 26, 2009 — 4:18 pm

 Another bull with a much smaller rack of antlers, was sparring with him.

-It looks impressive in the photo, but when you look at this video, you’ll see they didn’t really mean it.
+It looks impressive in the photo, but when they didn’t really mean it.

 We stayed for about 15 minutes, then drove on.
 We spotted another, larger herd in another field and then two others in the woods along a creek.

-My daughter (who was along on this day’s adventures), when she was young and doing something exciting, used to say, “This is the best day ever!”
+My daughter, when she was young and doing something exciting, used to say, “This is the best day ever!”
 We probably heard this twice a week when she was between four and seven or so.
 It became a family catch-phrase for anytime we had fun.
 As we drove away from seeing the Elk, I repeated it.
-After a little more consideration, I told Tim it was probably one of my top 25 all-time.
+After a little more consideration, I told my brother-in-law it was probably one of my top 25 all-time.
 Little did I know the day had one more great adventure yet in store.